Véronique Frantz: Trial, sentence and execution

 In the aftermath of Guntz's death, local townsfolk became suspicious of Frantz, believing that she was responsible for his death.
-An autopsy confirmed this belief, with the coroners finding signs that of lesions and inflammations associated with arsenic poisoning.
+An autopsy confirmed this belief, with the coroners finding signs of lesions and inflammations associated with arsenic poisoning.
 The internal organs were then sent for examination at the University of Strasbourg, where a professor named M. Caillot confirmed that there were traces of arsenic in Guntz's organs.
 As a result, the bodies of Kobleth and Ruhlmann were also exhumed and tested, with the results showing that they had been poisoned as well.

 While she initially denied responsibility for the murders, Frantz eventually confessed in the presence of overwhelming evidence and was charged with three counts of murder and two of attempted murder.
 At trial, she was extensively questioned by the imperial prosecutor, M. Dubois, during which she admitted to poisoning all three, but was dismissive of questions pertaining to her motive for poisoning Guntz.
-In spite of the pleas of her public defender, Maurice Engelhardt, the jury deliberated for only half an hour before returning with a guilty verdict on all counts, with the court subsequently sentencing Frantz to death.
+In spite of the pleas of her public defender, Maurice Engelhardt, the jury deliberated for only half an hour before returning with a guilty verdict on all counts, with the court subsequently sentencing Frantz to death on 17 June 1854.
 While the sentence was read out, she was described as cold and impassive.

 While awaiting execution, Frantz is said to have completely devoted herself to religion, spending most of her time praying at the prison chapel to abbot Guerber.
 On the day of her execution, she was transported to Barr accompanied by gendarmes and the abbot.
 After being placed on the guillotine, Frantz gave a final prayer before she was executed in front of a small crowd.
 At the time, her execution was the first to be conducted in Barr in 62 years.
 Her final meal consisted of a cup of café au lait and a bread roll.